maxwolf621/Notes/DesignPattern/B_Template.md

         try {
             answer = in.readLine();
         } catch (IOException ioe) {
-            System.err.println(“IO error trying to read your answer”);
+            System.err.println("IO error trying to read your answer");
         }
         if (answer == null) {
             return "no";